kyma-incubator/octopus/docs/kubectl-integration.md

     test-ui ?
 ```

-Next to the test names, status of the test executions is displayed:
+Next to the test name, there is a symbol which specifies the status of a given test execution:
 - `+` - test execution passed
 - `-` - test execution failed
 - `?` - test execution is in progress or not yet scheduled